feedforward-sh/tutorials/01-zh-gemini.md

 [![Watch on YouTube](https://img.youtube.com/vi/Q-cfrY45Yaw/0.jpg)](https://www.youtube.com/watch?v=Q-cfrY45Yaw)

-While not available in the article embedding, the instruction video also has a soundtrack which will be additionally utilized by Gemini to retrieve even more contextual information.
+The instruction video also has a soundtrack which will be additionally utilized by Gemini to retrieve even more contextual information.

 Let's proceed with creating instructions for the in-context learnining and collect a new `Content` object: